Win £100 of C R M Jewellery in our fabulous Free Entry Prize Draw!

 This was followed by a stay of around eight years in trendy Chelsea and the chance to convert industrialist W J Bassett-Lowke's house at 78 Derngate, Northampton.
 The ultimate downfall of his career was perhaps due to his conviction the he must design every aspect of a commission - interior and exterior, despite the wishes of his patrons.

-Though his talented was certainly appreciated in Austria and Germany, it is ironic that he died in London, un-recognised for the genius that he undoubtedly was - particularly by his native city of Glasgow.
+Though his talent was certainly appreciated in Austria and Germany, it is ironic that he died in London, un-recognised for the genius that he undoubtedly was - particularly by his native city of Glasgow.

 The Hill House, Upper Colquhoun Street, Helensburgh G84 9AJ